"Nowadays, energy-saving measures have a faster return on investment"

 - Store in batteries for later use;

-- Installing an electric heat pump (-55 °C water), with which you can heat and cool, if the heat pump is not sufficient, install an E-boiler (– 90 °C water);
+- Installing an electric heat pump (-55 °C water) If the heat pump is not sufficient, install an E-boiler (– 90 °C water);

 - Using alternative energy sources such as geothermal and wind energy.